Azytoon/NanoDegree-React_project/README.md

 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── public
-│   ├── favicon.ico # React Icon, You may change if you wish.
+│   ├── favicon.ico # React Icon, You may add what you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.